 The best beaches on the Gold Coast

-Burleigh Head makes it to the list for the views and the small national park.
+Burleigh Head makes the list for the views and the small national park.
 Surf Life Saving Queensland named it the Best Beach in Queensland in 2016, but I was honestly a bit surprised.
 It’s apparently a good spot for surfers.
-I don’t surf, but I’ve heard that Coolangatta / Kirra Beach up to Snapper Rock are good for the waves.
-It’s for sure an amazing spot for sunsets and for a short walk with coastal views.
+I don’t surf, but I’ve heard that Coolangatta / Kirra Beach, up to Snapper Rock, is good for the waves.
+It’s definitely an amazing spot for sunsets and a short walk with coastal views.

 If you want to skip the waves, there are lovely estuaries like Tallebudgera Creek (just near Burleigh Head) and Currumbin Creek.
 The water in Rainbow Bay (Coolangatta again, near Snapper Rock) is also generally calm, and there are lovely views in this area.